om-ai-lab/RS5M/README.md

 ## Acknowledgement

-We thank Delong Chen and his ITRA framework for helping us fine-tune the CLIP-like model. https://itra.readthedocs.io/en/latest/Contents/introduction/overview.html
+We thank Delong Chen and his ITRA framework for helping us fine-tune the CLIP-like models. https://itra.readthedocs.io/en/latest/Contents/introduction/overview.html

 ## BibTeX Citation

-If you use RS5M in a research paper, we would appreciate using the following citations:
+If you use RS5M or GeoRSCLIP in a research paper, we would appreciate using the following citations:

 ```
 @misc{zhang2023rs5m,